Do you know what still gets me about the stock market crash?

 The lack of precision has been an issue for some short ETFs.
-While a fund like UltraShort Oil & Gas
+While a fund like UltraShort Technology

 Nonetheless, these ETFs remain useful tools -- not the one fund to carry you to retirement, but a way to take a well-thought-out position on the market, in a sector, or on a currency or commodity.
 But for once, I'll advise you to think in the short term on these investments.
-Long is the way to bet long term, as this bear market won't last forever.
+Long is the way to bet long term, as even if this rally fades and we retest the March lows, the bear market won't last forever.

 Putting it all to work

-I've used short ETFs in a small way in the past few months.
-Most significantly, in the midst of the market crash in early October, I threw a portion of my portfolio's cash position into UltraShort S&P 500 ProShares
+I've used short ETFs in a small way in the past several months.
+Most significantly, in the midst of the market crash in early October, I threw a portion of my portfolio's cash position into UltraShort QQQ ProShares